Cree (surname): Variants

 The earliest known form of the name is OF CRE (1459) (Stavert 1993) which developed into CRE (1544) and briefly CREY around 1570.
 CRIE became the normal spelling in Scotland from about 1600 to 1800 and still survives in a line which was in Maine USA before 1800.
 Today the spelling CREE is universal throughout the UK apart from an area of NE Scotland where CHREE is a variant that is still current, but may be a separate surname unrelated to CREE.
 English and Irish lines have usually used the spelling CREE.
 CREA in County Down is thought to be a variant of CREE.
 The possible relationship of CRY in the Isle of Man to Cree is the subject of speculation at present.

 Origin of the surname

 It is likely that the Scottish CREE surname derives from a place name, probably Crieff (Perthshire) or Creich (Fife) The English name CREE derives from a surname change between the baptism of James, the son of Alexander MACKREE, in 1644, and James's marriage as James CREE in 1678.
 It seems likely that one Irish line (now in England) first appeared as a variant of the Irish name CREAGH, probably in County Clare, Ireland.
 A separate CREE line from Kent traces back to a Huguenot immigrant named Pierre Jacob Carré.
 There are also a few minor origins of the name, such as the fifteen or so foundlings named after St Katherine Creechurch in the City of London.

+The Clan Cree Society

+The Clan Cree Society was founded in 1878 by Charles Edward Cree.
+He also registered the Cree of Castle Stewart tartan with the London Highland Society at a time when there were only 100 registered tartans.
+The Clan Cree Society is not a genealogical society, but seeks to maintain family and Scottish traditions, particularly with Crees living outside Scotland.

+Castle Stewart

+Castle Stewart, on the banks of the River Cree, has had a long association with the family.
+On the basis of his belief in this historic connection, in 1787, Robert Stewart purchased the Castle Stewart Estate for his mother, Christan Cree (daughter of Patrick Cree, the Lord Provost of Perth).
+Robert later sold the estate but kept the castle and the Baronial title.
+He was painted by Sir Henry Raeburn as Robert Stewart of Castle Stewart, a Baronial title he and his family kept for several generations.

+Charles Edward Cree leased the castle in the 1890s and his grandson, Charles Cree, acquired the castle in 1969.
+He also held the title, the Baron of Bearcrofts (Registry of Scots Nobility).
+The castle is now owned by his son Anthony, who is the current Baron of Bearcrofts.